 Mean catch rates by species in the southern statistical areas 7, 8, and 9 are highest for southern bluefin tuna until the mid-2000s.
 After this time in area 8 and 9 SBT catch rates decrease and other species, particularly albacore, increase.
 However, in the most recent years the SBT catch rates are again higher than other species (Figure 6).
-Similarly, the proportion of sets reported with zero SBT catches was low through most of the time series in the southern areas 7 to 9 (Figure 5), but area 9 shows an increase in the proportion of zeroes from 2004 to 2010.
-Most sets reported no yellowfin catch, and the same applied to bigeye and albacore.
-However, in area 9 there was a decrease in the proportions of zero albacore catches from about 2000-2010, followed by an increase in the late 2000's.
-There may have been some albacore targeting in area 9 during this period.
+Similarly, the proportion of sets reported with zero SBT catches was low through most of the time series in the southern areas 8 and 9 (Figure 5), but area 9 shows an increase in the proportion of zeroes from 2004 to 2010.

 In the northern statistical areas 13 and 1, the tropical bigeye and yellowfin tunas dominate with the highest catch rates, along with albacore (Figure 6).
 Southern bluefin tuna catch rates are low throughout the time series, even though data were only selected for vessels reporting at least one SBT in the month.
 The mean catch rates across all vessels would be lower.
 The existence of zero SBT catch rates is likely due to vessels being included due to reporting SBT catch during the month in a different statistical area, though some may be due to effort with SBT catch being removed during the cleaning process.
 Most sets in these areas catch no SBT (Figure 7), and there are few sets with zero catches of bigeye or yellowfin, while intermediate numbers of sets report no albacore catch.
-Given the low rate of SBT capture in the northern areas, misreporting, species misidentification, and data errors may be a concern, and could explain a sizable proportion of the observed catches.

 Statistical areas 14 and 2 in the Indian Ocean are at temperate latitudes between 20S and 35S.
 Highest catch rates are for yellowfin and (more recently) albacore in the western area 14, and bigeye and albacore in eastern area 2.
 Since the mid-2000s albacore catch rates have increased markedly and particularly in area 2, suggesting a trend towards targeting this species.
-Catch rates of SBT have been relatively low throughout the period, consistent with a high proportion of zero SBT sets, suggesting little or no deliberate targeting of SBT by the Korean fleet in these statistical areas.
+Catch rates of SBT have been relatively low throughout the period, consistent with a high proportion of zero SBT sets, suggesting little or no deliberate targeting of SBT by the Korean longline fleet in these statistical areas.